pmckeown/testing-for-supportability-article/README.md

 With cloud-hosted systems, Sys Admins can't use low-level tools like `top` and `Task Manager` for understanding the resource usage of the servers running the applications.
 Servers may not be accessible and you may be running virtualised containers on virtual servers on hardware you don't own.
-Nowadays Application Performance Monitoring systems like [Dynatrace](https://www.dynatrace.com/) and [New Relic](https://newrelic.com/) are critical for you to be able to visualise application behaviour, predict capacity breaches and page on-call engineers when things go wrong.
+Nowadays Application Performance Monitoring (APM) systems like [Dynatrace](https://www.dynatrace.com/) and [New Relic](https://newrelic.com/) are critical for you to be able to visualise application behaviour, predict capacity breaches and page on-call engineers when things go wrong.